aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/_index.md

 * **Comprehension over completion** - Each module will start with a set of objectives, a step-by-step walk through on *how* to complete.
 Besides the *how*, there will be a set of *why* takeaways which will be helpful in the future when using these skills.

-* **Lab context** - Some modules be more of seeing what happens when certain operations that place.
+* **Lab context** - Some modules are more of seeing what happens when certain operations that place.
 These will be put into context for the overall architecture of the Connected Drink Dispenser workshop.

 You can navigate either from the menu to the left, or by using the blue navigation arrows (<span style="color:blue"><</span> and <span style="color:blue">></span>) to move forward or back a page.

-Let's get started by navigating *forward* to *Activities Page*!
+Let's get started by navigating *forward* to the *Lab Modules Page*!